model-health/model-health/docs/SDK_REFERENCE.md

 // Group by trial
 let videosByTrial = Dictionary(grouping: videos) { $0.trial }

-// Download a specific video
-if let videoUrl = videos.first?.videoUrl {
-// Use videoUrl to download the video file
-}
 ```

 - Returns: An array of ``Video`` objects